Business Voice Search Optimization in 2020

 5. Remember, Mobile Friendly is Voice Friendly – Use AMP

 Google already crawls mobile websites first and they also are promoting fast-loading content which takes advantage of their AMP collaboration.
 With this in mind, if you want your content to rank for a voice search results, develop our content using AMP standards.

 Alexa and Cortana use Bing to pull content from when serving results to user's voice search queries.
 On a similar note, Apple maps pull information from yelp.
 Whereas traditional SEO focuses nearly exclusively on Google, other search engines must be considered for voice search.
 Try to keep this in mind when developing your voice search optimization planning.

 7. Want to take it to the next level?
 Develop actions on Google App or custom skills within Alexa.

 Finally, to take your voice search optimization strategy to the next level, take your existing content channels and repurpose them for a Google Echo App or Amazon Alexa Skill.
-This will take more of an investment for your business to complete but will also yield a higher amount of visibility for your brand within voice search results.
+This will take more of an investment for your business but will also yield a higher amount of visibility for your brand within voice seraph results.

 In closing, remember the trend of voice search is only in the beginning phases.
-Users will develop new habits as this technology becomes more integrated into the day to day lives of consumers.
-With that said, expect voice search optimization to continue to erode traditional business search optimization.
-Today businesses should treat voice search optimization as something which needs a strong foundation to be built upon for the near future.
+Users will develop new habits as this technology becomes more native in the day to day lives of consumers.
+With that said, voice search optimization should continue to erode traditional business search optimization.
+Today businesses treat voice search optimization as something which needs a strong foundation to be built upon in the near future.